 A Note About What Your Vet May Prescribe

 People are prescribed this cream to deal with their own cancer.
-What’s scary is that several reports of dogs getting ahold of the bottles and ingesting a small amount only to die a few hours later should make you wonder why it would even be prescribed for dogs … but it is.
+There are several scary reports of dogs getting hold of the bottles and eating a small amount … only to die a few hours later.

-If your dog can’t ingest even a small amount, how can it possibly be safe for them?
+If your dog can’t safely eat even a small amount, how can it possibly be safe for him?
 It can’t.
 So if your vet offers this cream you should politely decline.
 You can then reach for one of the more natural treatment options that work.